meshpro/optimesh/README.md

 From practical experiments, it seems that the CVT smoothing variants, e.g.,
 ```
-optimesh in.vtk out.vtk -m cvt-uniform-qnf -n 50
+optimesh in.vtk out.vtk -m cvt-uniform-qnf
 ```
 give very satisfactory results.
+(This is also the default method, so you don't need to specify it explicitly.)
 Here is a comparison of all uniform-density methods applied to the random circle mesh seen above:

 <img src="https://nschloe.github.io/optimesh/comparison.svg" width="90%">